Two women looking down at a cellphone.

 What is a consumer reporting agency?

-A consumer reporting agency (CRA) is a company that collects data and information about consumers, compiles consumer reports based on the data points, and provides the reports to other companies.
+A consumer reporting agency (CRA) is a company that collects data and information about consumers, compiles consumer reports based on the data, and provides the reports to other companies.
 Then companies can use these reports to make educated decisions before engaging with you.
 Consumer reporting agencies are required to follow specific legal guidelines, according to the Consumer Financial Protection Bureau (CFPB).

 Consumer information privacy laws